Overview

 Summary: An interview of Madeleine L'Engle conducted 1987 Sept.
 2, by Robert Brown, for the Archives of American Art.

-L'Engle recalls the art scene in a Provincetown and Truro, Mass. from the 1920s-1970s; her parents as artists; and many other artists who lived and worked on Cape Cod.
+L'Engle recalls the art scene in a Provincetown and Truro, Massachusetts from the 1920s-1970s; her parents as artists; and many other artists who lived and worked on Cape Cod.
+She discusses her time spent in France as a child; studying painting with Jerry Farsnsworth; her family's association with William and Margeurite Zorach; her time painting in Mexico on the GI Bill after serving in the Navy, and her life in Provincetown.

 Biographical/Historical Note

-Madeleine L'Engle (1918-2007) was an author and illustrator from Truro, Mass.
+Madeleine L'Engle (1915-1989) was a painter from New York City and Truro, Massachusetts.
 She was the daughter of painters William and Lucy L'Engle.
+She is a cousin of the author of the same name.

 Provenance